homocumulus/homocumulus.github.io/swordquest.md

 "Return it to me!" it hissed.

-"Pledge your fealty, vain, or you will never crawl back to this plane again."
+"Pledge your fealty, worm, or you will never crawl back to this plane again."

 The large wings folded in bitter resignation.
 "You have my service, master.
 What would you have me do?"

 "Revive the Temple of Dragons.
 Build a force and conquer Terverni.
 I want that land to die!"

 "Idiot," he whispered to himself.

-"I smell weakness."
+I smell weakness.

 He pushed against the hard stone of the floor, rising to face this challenge that called him across the void anchoring all dimensions.

-Within his heart pounded that which passed for blood in his veins, bathed in the madness of terror, and the resolution of revenge.
+Within the heart of him, that which passed for blood in his veins pounded and convulsed, bathed in the madness of terror.
+And the resolution of revenge.

 [Begin Your Adventure](https://homocumulus.github.io/swordquest/1)